adelnoureddine/watts-up/readme.txt

 This version forks previous versions and:
-1. Adds function protytypes to util.h;
+1. Adds function prototypes to util.h;
 2. Uses CMake for compilation.

 The program was tested with Watts Up .NET, and compiled using LLVM/Clang 3.5.